Queer vampires

+Illustration by Michael Fitzgerald for Le Fanu's story Carmilla in The Dark Blue (January 1872), electrotype after wood-engraving, reproduced in Best Ghost Stories, ed.
+Bleiler.

 Vampires have historically been connected with queerness because both have been culturally defined by secrecy, transgression, and the disruption of norms.
 In both literature and film, scholars have noted that writers have used vampires as a metaphor for forbidden desire, gender fluidity, and the social construction of deviance due to their non-conforming tendencies.
-Authors have remained interested in vampires because it allows them to explore how desire crosses boundaries in life and death, gender and sexuality, purity and corruption, without straightforwardly stating what society forbids: queer relationships.
+Authors have long been interested in vampires because in writing about them, it allows them to explore the way desire crosses boundaries in life and death, gender and sexuality, purity and corruption, without having to state what society forbade during older times: queer relationships.

-Literary scholars have argued that in early Gothic texts like Carmilla (1872) and Dracula (1897), the vampire represented anxieties about same-sex attraction and gender inversion, coding queerness as both seductive and dangerous.
-Modern queer and feminist critics have expanded this analysis by demonstrating how the vampire’s symbolic "otherness" has been reclaimed by queer writers, especially writers of color, who position the vampire not as a monster but as a figure of resilience, community, and chosen kinship.
+Literary scholars like Christopher Craft, a literary professor who is known for his work on gender and sexuality in Victorian Literature, and, Marjorie Elizabeth Howes, a professor of English and Irish studies at Boston college who specializes in British literature, as well as, sexuality and gender studies of the 19th-century have argued that in early Gothic texts like Carmilla (1872) and Dracula (1897), the vampire represented anxieties about same-sex attraction and gender inversion, coding queerness as both seductive and dangerous.
+Modern queer and feminist critics have expanded this analysis by displaying how vampire’s symbolizing "otherness" has been reclaimed by queer writers, especially writers of color, who position the vampire not as a monster but as a figure of resilience, community, and chosen kinship.

 Victorian literature

-In early Gothic fiction, queerness was encrypted through vampirism as a way to express same-sex desire within the constraints of 19th-century censorship.
+In early Gothic fiction, queerness was hidden through vampirism as a way to express same-sex desire within the constraints of 19th-century censorship.
 Carmilla (Le Fanu, 1872) and Dracula (Stoker, 1897) use the vampire as a literary substitution for socially forbidden intimacy framing lesbian and homoerotic desire as both seductive and something to be avoided.

 In the 20th century

+Cover of the book Interview With the Vampire by Anne Rice.

 By the 1970s, queer representation shifted from subtext to open visibility in works like Anne Rice's Interview with the Vampire (1976), where vampirism symbolizes fluid sexuality and queer kinship structures.

+Later in the 20th century, The Hunger (1983) directed by Tony Scott, played a crucial role in reshaping queer vampire representation.
+The film centered around a bisexual vampire, Miriam Blaylock (played by Catherine Deneuve) and followed her relationships with both men and women in a sensual and intimate manner instead of moral panic helped bridge the gap between the gothic past and a more open and complex portrayal of queer desire via vampire stories.